The Digital Video Research Archive of Morris, Sword, and Clog Dancing at Boston University

 (Some general search terms: Morris; Annual Festivals; Longsword; Processions; Rapper; Ceremony; Clog; Parades)

-(3) Summary knowledge: explore selected archive themes.
+(3) Summary knowledge explores selected archive themes.

 This is what I can tell you about:

+The Digital Video Research Archive is a research initiative built on the work of Anthony G. Barrand and Francisco J. Ricardo, Ph.D.
+(UNI '99) at Boston University.
+Its foundation is a unique thirty-year chronological record of change and non-change of dance movement and accompaniment-style through aging and generational replacement of dancers.
 This library comprises several thousand performances whose material is searchable through a simple but multilayered interface intended to support both basic search and more complex hermeneutic research in this area.

-Read below for more information
+Read below for more information.

->> About the Collection
+>>About the Collection

->> Technical Architecture of the DVRA (PDF)
+>>Technical Description of the DVRA (PDF)